New to CSU?

 - Made sure that you have a current student/staff ID card?
-You'll need this to borrow material at the library and for photocopying in the library.
+You'll need this to borrow material at the library and for printing, copying and scanning in the library.

 - Checked the Library Orientation Toolbox?
 Worked out where we are located and when we're open?